Apomorphine is used for 'off' episodes in Parkinson's disease. It is given by injection.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, APO-go® PFS 5 mg/ml Solution for Infusion in Pre-filled Syringe; Genus Pharmaceuticals, The electronic Medicines Compendium.
-Dated November 2012.
+Manufacturer's PIL, APO-go® PFS 5 mg/ml Solution for Infusion in Pre-filled Syringe; Britannia Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated October 2016.

-- Manufacturer's PIL, APO-go® Pen 10 mg/ml Solution for Injection; Genus Pharmaceuticals, The electronic Medicines Compendium.
-Dated June 2013.
+Manufacturer's PIL, APO-go® Pen 10 mg/ml Solution for Injection; Britannia Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated October 2016.